If you are a business owner based in Alberta, understanding Alberta statutory holidays and payroll guidelines is crucial.

-If an employee is scheduled to work on the holiday and is absent without employer’s consent and employees must work their last regularly scheduled shift before the holiday as well as their first regularly scheduled shift after the holiday, if either of these conditions are not met then an employee is not entitled to stat holiday pay
+The employee must work their last regularly scheduled shift before the holiday, as well as their first regularly scheduled shift after the holiday.
+If either of these conditions are not met, then an employee is not entitled to stat holiday pay.

 For example: Joe works Monday to Friday, and the next stat holiday falls on a Friday.
 Joe is scheduled to work on the Thursday before the holiday, and the Monday after the holiday.
 He must work these entire shifts to be eligible for stat pay.
 Joe has requested Monday off to extend his weekend.
 His manager approves his request, therefore Joe is still eligible for stat holiday pay.

-However, if Joe's request is not accepted, and he does not show up, he will only be paid premium pay for the hours he has worked on the stat holiday.
+However, if Joe's request is not accepted, and he does not show up, then he will not receive holiday pay when off.

 If the holiday falls on a regular work day and the employee does not work, they get paid at least their average daily wage.
-If the employee works on the holiday which is also a regular day of work, the employee is entitled to a rate of 1.5 times their regular wage plus their average daily wage.
-Or if the employee works on the holiday, they may also opt to receive their regular rate for the hours worked plus a day off in the future where they receive wages of their average daily rate for that day off.
+If the employee works on the holiday, which is also a regular day of work, the employee is entitled to a rate of 1.5 times their regular wage plus their average daily wage.
+Or if the employee works on the holiday, they may also opt to receive their regular rate for the hours worked, plus a day off in the future where they receive wages of their average daily rate for that day.

 What happens when the holiday falls on a non regular work day?
 If the employee does not work, they are not eligible for stat holiday pay.
-If they do work, they receive 1.5time their regular wage for hours worked but not their daily average pay.
+If they do work, they receive 1.5 times their regular wage for hours worked, but not their daily average pay.

 They sure do!
 All full time and part time hourly employees are eligible to receive stat pay.

-Public holiday pay is calculated by adding up the number of wages your employee has earned in the 4 weeks prior to the holiday from the last and divide that by 20.
-This is the amount of holiday pay they would receive for that day.
+Public holiday pay is calculated by adding up the number of wages your employee has earned in the 4 weeks prior to the holiday, divided by 20.

 The four weeks before the public holiday can be either: